Snowing The Goalie? What Is Snowing In Ice Hockey?

 NHL Players Who Have Been Penalized For Snowing A Goalie

-Since snowing goalies is the most common type of snowing to ice hockey players, here are players in the NHL that have been penalized for snowing.
+Since snowing goalies is the most common type of snowing for ice hockey players, here are players in the NHL who have been penalized for snowing.
 Here are three players who have received penalties for snowing a goalie.

 1. Robert Bortuzzo (St Louis Blues vs Minnesota Wild)